sobjornstad/tabularium/docs/manual.md

 After clicking Add, you will be asked to specify some occurrences to finish adding the entry, as an entry must have at least one occurrence.

-There are two other useful shortcuts on the Entry menu, **Add Based On** and **Add Redirect To**. **Add Based On** works the same way as **Add**, but the name, sort key, and classification boxes are pre-filled with the values of the currently selected entry, useful if you want to add several similar entries in a row. **Add Redirect To** prompts you for the entry values as normal, but pre-fills the occurrences box with `see <the currently selected entry>` – just finish by typing the source and/or volume in which to create the redirect and press Enter.

 ## Adding occurrences